rodneyshupe/Cookbook/Recipes/Baking/Cookies/PecanBars.rst

 Directions
 ----------

-1. FOR THE CRUST: Adjust oven rack to lowest position and heat oven to 350F.
-Make foil sling for 13 by 9-inch baking pan by folding 2 long sheets of aluminum foil; first sheet should be 13 inches wide and second sheet should be 9 inches wide.
-Lay sheets of foil in pan perpendicular to each other, with extra foil hanging over edges of pan.
-Push foil into corners and up sides of pan, smoothing foil flush to pan.
-Lightly spray foil with vegetable oil spray.
+1. For the crust: adjust oven rack to lowest position and heat oven to 350F.
+   Make a foil sling for a 13 by 9-inch baking pan by folding 2 long sheets of aluminum foil; first sheet should be 13 inches wide and second sheet should be 9 inches wide.
+Lay the sheets in the pan perpendicular to each other, with extra foil hanging over the edges, then push the foil into the corners and up the sides, smoothing it flush to the pan.
+Lightly spray the foil with vegetable oil spray.
-2. Whisk flour, sugar, and salt together in medium bowl.
-Add melted butter and stir with wooden spoon until dough begins to form.
-Using your hands, continue to combine until no dry flour remains and small portion of dough holds together when squeezed in palm of your hand. evenly scatter tablespoon-size pieces of dough over surface of pan.
-   Using your fingertips and palm of your hand, press and smooth dough into even thickness in bottom of pan.
+2. Whisk the flour, sugar, and salt together in a medium bowl.
+Add the melted butter and stir with a wooden spoon until the dough begins to form; using your hands, keep combining until no dry flour remains and a small portion holds together when squeezed in your palm.
+Evenly scatter tablespoon-size pieces of dough over the pan, then press and smooth it into an even thickness in the bottom with your fingertips and palm.
-3. FOR THE TOPPING: Whisk sugar, corn syrup, melted butter, vanilla, and salt together in medium bowl until smooth (mixture will look separated at first but will become homogeneous), about 20 seconds.
-   Fold pecans into sugar mixture until nuts are evenly coated.
+3. For the topping: whisk the brown sugar, corn syrup, melted butter, vanilla, and salt together in a medium bowl until smooth (the mixture will look separated at first but will become homogeneous), about 20 seconds.
+Fold in the pecans until the nuts are evenly coated.
-4. Pour topping over crust.
-Using spatula, spread topping over crust, pushing to edges and into corners (there will be bare patches).
-Bake until topping is evenly distributed and rapidly bubbling across entire surface, 23 to 25 minutes.
+4. Pour the topping over the crust and spread it with a spatula, pushing to the edges and into the corners (there will be bare patches).
+Bake until the topping is evenly distributed and rapidly bubbling across the entire surface, 23 to 25 minutes.
-5. Transfer pan to wire rack and lightly sprinkle with flake sea salt, if using.
-Let bars cool completely in pan on rack, about 1 1/2 hours.
-   Using foil overhang, lift bars out of pan and transfer to cutting board.
-Cut into 24 bars.
+5. Transfer the pan to a wire rack and lightly sprinkle with flake sea salt, if using.
+Let the bars cool completely in the pan on the rack, about 1 1/2 hours.
+Using the foil overhang, lift the bars out and transfer to a cutting board, then cut into 24 bars.
 (Bars can be stored at room temperature for up to 5 days.)

 Notes